khonsulabs/dossier/README.md

 > 3,215,042,793 (~3.2gb)
 ```

-BonsaiDb's repository size is inflated by over 3 gigabytes to
+BonsaiDb's repository size was inflated by over 3 gigabytes to support the
-support the gh-pages branch.
+`gh-pages` branch.

-There are alternative ways to solve this problem than building something new.
+There were alternative ways to solve this problem than building something new.
 However, this seemed like a good test project for BonsaiDb that would see
 day-to-day use, and there are other tangential features a development server
 like this could provide.

 ## Project Status

 This project is in early development.
-No one should consider using this until at
-least the BonsaiDb pages have been re-hosted onto this project.
+While BonsaiDb's `gh-pages` branch has
+been replaced by this, it is still considered an internal tool despite being
+open-source.
+The design of this project is still early enough that there could
+be breaking changes that require manual migration.

 ## Command Line Guide